icfnext/ionic-aem-apps/README.md

 ## Overview

-AEM Apps is a module of AEM which can be used to create authorable experiences which present as native mobile applications.
-These applications leverage the Cordova or PhoneGap framework and as such are colloquially referred to as Hybrid applications.
+AEM Apps (now known as the Cordova aspect of AEM Mobile) is a module of AEM which can be used to create authorable experiences which present as native mobile applications.
+These applications leverage the Cordova framework and as such are colloquially referred to as Hybrid applications.

 To learn more about Cordova visit [https://cordova.apache.org/](https://cordova.apache.org/)

 ### Ionic

 This library enforces the use of the Ionic Framework.
 This framework wraps Cordova providing a suite of build and test tools.
-Ionic is also build on Angular, extending many of its common development idioms bringing them in line with the expectations of a mobile application.
+Ionic is also built on Angular, extending many of its common development idioms bringing them in line with the expectations of a mobile application.
 Numerous widgets, transition effects, and touch behaviors are provided by Ionic to make your Cordova application feel as close to a true native application as possible.